collage: richmond, civil war soldiers, horseback ridings

 Wheelchair-accessible tree house, on the edge of the Garden's lake with dramatic views of the Conservatory, the Rose Belvedere and all the elements of the botanically rich Children’s Garden.

 PARKING: 16 wheelchair accessible parking spaces near entrance.
 Ramp well marked, cannot be blocked by another vehicle.
 RV parking.
+Accessible parking spaces are available in all parking lots.
+The accessible spaces closest to the Robins Visitors Center are on the group entrance side of the building.

 TYPES OF PATHS TO OR AROUND ATTRACTION: Brick, aggregate or sealed concrete, paving stone, asphalt and one mulched path.
 Most paths accessible to persons with mobility disabilities.
 Paths are long - benches along the way.